2023 July 28 to August 4

 Feast on locally grown ingredients prepared by award-winning chefs

 Slovenia, formerly part of Yugoslavia, is a small, picturesque country tucked between Austria and Croatia, and touching the northeast corner of Italy.
 This active food & wine multisport tour will send us through northwestern Slovenia.
 We will follow the pristine rivers and shady roads that wind between the rugged peaks of the Julian Alps.
 We’ll kayak a section of the gorgeous Alpine River and hike the beautiful Lower and Upper Falls in Martuljek Gorge.
 Our gay group will pause to appreciate Slovenia’s unique red wines, delicious artisan cheeses, and flavorful local produce.
 Join us for this truly remarkable week in a hidden corner of Europe.

 We will arrive at Ljubljana airport, just north of the charming capital of Slovenia.
-We will be transferred to our lakefront hotel in Bled, nestled in the hills to the northwest.
+We will be transferred to our lakefront hotel in Lake Bohinj, nestled in the hills to the northwest.
 Tonight we will relax and get to know each other over an intimate welcome dinner